prashantbaher/tcc-blog/_posts/VBA-tutorials/2019-01-4-vba-declaring-and-scoping-of-variables.md

 </table>

-If you don't get confused keep reading next post on these topics.
+If you get confused keep reading next post on these topics.